SpiceJet suspends operations in Sikkim | Business

 - India

-SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, has decided to suspended operations in the hill state from October 30 due to ''operational constraints''.
+SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, has decided to suspend operations in the hill state from October 30 due to ''operational constraints''.

 Officials in the state lamented that the decision will deal a blow to the state’s tourism industry.